Directed Research Opportunities

 College Life on Freshmen's Drinking Behaviors - Trisha Wilcox

 and Katherine B. Novak.
-Paper accepted for presentation at the
+Presentation at the Midwest Sociological

 Students attending the Midwest Sociological Association meeting